davidemerson/nnix.com/content/projects/2023-12-dotfiles.md

 Log in as your user. su to root.

-Install curl, git, nano, sudo, xorg, lightdm, xterm
+Install curl, git, nano, sudo, xorg, lightdm, lxterminal

-`apt install curl nano git sudo xorg lightdm xterm`
+`apt install curl nano git sudo xorg lightdm lxterminal`

 Add your user to sudoers